djderan/word-muncher/README.md

 ## Data Assumptions
 This program assumes that all the stop words are not provided at run time and are instead accessed as a resource.
-This program assumes that the input will be skipping any non alpha or white space characer and then defining a word as letters between to white space characters.
+This program assumes that the input will be skipping any non alpha or white space character and then defining a word as letters between to white space characters.

 ## Sample Output
 Output will be in the format of the word : number of occurances.